Woodruff Observers from 1934-1970 have been preserved on a flash drive. Get yours today! Find out how by clicking here.

 A Word About Dues

 The finances of the WHSAA are split into two categories.
 The categories are the Scholarship account which includes investments providing annual income supplemented with donations by members, and the Operating Funds obtained through annual membership dues.
 The Scholarship account pays for educational expenses.
 These funds are restricted by 501 (c) 3 tax rules.
 Operating Funds are used to keep the WHSAA organization functioning.
 The annual newsletter represents the largest operating expense.
 There are costs to maintaining our website, normal postage and stationery.
 Seed money is also needed to prepay for items like the catering for the spring banquet or branding artifacts.
-This year will mark the 80th anniversary of Woodruff.
-We plan to have an open house September 9th with cookies and refreshments.
-These things will require funding from the Operating budget.
 The online dues payment procedures that we once had through Alumni Research in Florida were lost when that company went bankrupt.
 Since then we have relied on receiving dues via traditional mailings to our post office box.
 Not surprisingly, dues collections have dropped and the outlook for our Operating Funds continues to diminish.
 Financial Secretary, Jim Ulrich, has plotted our financial trajectory and projects that with steady expenses but diminishing dues income, our Operating Funds will be gone in about five years.
 While the situation is not critical, we would like to reverse that trend.
 We are a small, volunteer organization and do not send out dues notices to those who pay the $15 annual fee.
 If it has been over a year year since you submitted your dues, please consider mailing $15 to: Woodruff High School Alumni Association, PO Box 10625, Peoria, IL 61612.

 Thank you for your support.